julianakcmelo/Calculator/README.md

 ## :computer: Project

 This project concerns a calculator that performs the operations of addition, subtraction, division, multiplication, remainder of the division of two numbers.
-It also checks whether the numbers are the same or different.
+It also informs whether the result of the desired operation is odd or even and also checks whether the numbers initially entered are the same or different.

 </div>